 However, the idea of the constitutional remedy grew in influence and remains important in homoeopathic treatment.
 It was certainly espoused by homoeopaths that Worsley knew.

-From homoeopathy came also the ‘Law of Cure’ enunciated by Constantine Hering, another homoeopathic doctor in the 19th century.
+From homoeopathy came also the ‘Law of Cure’ elaborated by Constantine Hering, another homoeopathic doctor in the 19th century.
 (There’s a brief explanation of this on our page on Suppression.)
 This ‘law’ can also apply to 5 Element treatment done the Leamington acupuncture way.
 As we improve according to this ‘law of cure’, what are called ‘aggravations‘ may be temporary discomforts on the road to recovery.